vanessaklee/akin/README.md

 }
 ```

-## Algorithms Independently with `compare_using/2`
+## Single Algorithms with `compare_using/2`

-Use a single algorithm to comparing two names: "Oscar-Claude Monet" and "Monet, Claude".
-The return value is a float or a binary depending on the algorithm.
+Use a single algorithm for comparing two strings.
+The return value is a float.

 ```elixir
 iex> left = "Alice P. Liddel"